meizabel/documentation/biz-model/process-manager-states.md

 An identifier type should be already set by the time of creating a process manager state.
 We recommend to have [typed](../motivation/strongly-typed.md) identifiers.

-A `Message`-based ID, typically, would reside in the protobuf package of a process manager.
+A protobuf definition of the state typically resides in the protobuf package of a process manager.

 ```protobuf
 message RegistrationProcess {